Written by Ben Bunting: BA(Hons), PGCert. Sport & Exercise Nutrition. L2 Strength & Conditioning Coach.

 Also, L-Asp can oppose the effect profile of the D form.
 L-Asp has had toxic effects on the salivary glands and kidneys in rats.

-However, this is not the type that is found in supplements.
+However, this is not the type that is found in dietary supplements.
 D-AA has been found to be generally safe without toxic effect.

 D-AA also stimulates the production of progesterone, testosterone, oxytocin, prolactin, growth hormone, luteinizing hormone.
 As well as others that are involved in reproduction, muscle growth, sexual function, and blood pressure.